By Philip McPherson Rudisill

 " . . . since, therefore, the moral precept is simultaneously my maxim [a practical and personal rule of conduct] (as also reason commands that it be), I will invariably believe in the existence of God and a future life, and am confident that nothing is able to shake this belief, because otherwise my core moral principles themselves would topple, which I cannot renounce without being worthy of abhorrence in my own eyes."*

-which also includes consideration of some specific atheists, e.g., Buddhists and Spinoza.
+4. A sketch for an imagined Lecture at an Atheist Youth Camp which also includes consideration of some other atheists, e.g., Buddhists and Spinoza.